mvolkmann/rust-rest/README.md

 The `benchmark` directory contains the file `src/main.rs` which is a Rust program that, like the test program, uses the `reqwest` crate to send HTTP requests to the currently running server implementation.
-It deletes any existing dogs, starts a timer, creates 10,000 dogs retrieves all of them in a single request, updates all of them, deletes all of them, and reports the elapsed time.
+It deletes any existing dogs, starts a timer, creates 10,000 dogs, retrieves all of them in a single request, updates all of them, deletes all of them, and reports the elapsed time.